Shamir-Lab/EMP/README.md

 ```

-## Integrate your NBMD algorithm with EMP
+## Integrate your AMI algorithm with EMP

-First, you need to make EMP to be aware to your NBMD algorithm.
+First, you need to make EMP to be aware to your AMI algorithm.
 1. Create an endpoint file your algorithm.
 This file your algorithm should inherent AbstractRunner class (see `src/runnners/abstract_runners.py`).
 2. Make EMP acknowledged your algorithm by adding its instance to `ALGO_BY_NAMES` dictionary (under `src/runner/run_algo.py`). you can to it directly where `ALGO_BY_NAMES` is declared or at runtime